Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: Experiments

 We use the Natural Scenes Dataset (NSD) \cite{allen2022massive} for evaluation.
-This public fMRI dataset consists of the brain responses of 8 participants observing natural images from the MS-COCO dataset \cite{lin2014microsoft}.
-We can study the semantic features of the brain activities via the natural images corresponding to the fMRI signals.
-Following \cite{scotti2024reconstructing,ozcelik2023natural,takagi2023high}, we train subject-specific models for 4 participants separately.
+This public fMRI dataset comprises the brain responses of 8 participants viewing natural images from the MS-COCO dataset \cite{lin2014microsoft}.
+We can study the semantic features of brain activities through natural images corresponding to the fMRI signals.
+Following \cite{scotti2024reconstructing,ozcelik2023natural,takagi2023high}, we train subject-specific models for each of the four participants separately.
 For each participant, there are $25,962$ samples split into $24,980$ training samples and $982$ testing samples, similar to \cite{scotti2024reconstructing,ozcelik2023natural,takagi2023high}.

-To evaluate the performance of the proposed quantum-inspired neural network, we perform two vision-brain understanding tasks including fMRI-to-image reconstruction and image-brain retrieval.
-To demonstrate the feature representation capacity of the proposed approach, we evaluate the two benchmarks without further fine-tuning.
+To evaluate the performance of the proposed quantum-inspired neural network, we perform two vision-brain understanding tasks, including fMRI-to-image reconstruction and image-brain retrieval.
 The evaluation protocols and experimental results will be described in the following sections.